Ethinylestradiol/etonogestrel: Side effects

-Additional side effect information (including, but not limited to, severe blood clots) is provided in the NuvaRing full prescribing information.
-Breakthrough bleeding occurs in 2.0 to 6.4% of NuvaRing users.
+Additional side effect information (including, but not limited to, severe blood clots) is provided in the Nuvaring full prescribing information.
+Breakthrough bleeding occurs in 2.0 to 6.4% of Nuvaring users.

 Blood clots

 The vaginal ring with ethinylestradiol and etonogestrel increases the risk of venous blood clots 6.5 times compared to non-users of hormonal birth control.
 This is similar to the risk of blood clots with combination birth control pills, which range between 3 times to 14 times the risk.
 As such, birth control vaginal rings do not necessarily appear to pose a lower risk of thrombosis than do birth control pills.
 Additionally pregnancy and the period immediately following pregnancy is associated with a high risk of blood clots.

 Mechanism of action

-Like all combined hormonal contraceptives, NuvaRing works primarily by preventing ovulation.
+Like all combined hormonal contraceptives, Nuvaring works primarily by preventing ovulation.
 A secondary mechanism of action is inhibition of sperm penetration by changes in the cervical mucus.
 Hormonal contraceptives also have effects on the endometrium that theoretically could affect implantation; however, no scientific evidence indicates that prevention of implantation actually results from their use.
-NuvaRing should not be used if a woman is pregnant.
+Nuvaring should not be used if a woman is pregnant.

-NuvaRing delivers 120 µg of etonogestrel (a progestin) and 15 µg of ethinylestradiol (an estrogen) each day of use.
+Nuvaring delivers 120 μg of etonogestrel (a progestin) and 15 μg of ethinylestradiol (an estrogen) each day of use.